 In supermarkets and retail stores, a multitude of environmental and social labels draw the consumers' attention.
 But what do they mean?
 Is the focus on eco-friendly production or on fair working conditions or maybe even both?
-The German Federal Ministry for Economic Cooperation and Development's (BMZ's) consumer website Siegelklarheit (German for "Clarity in labels") provides some clarity.
+The German Government's consumer website Siegelklarheit (German for "Clarity in labels") provides some clarity.
 Users can see at a glance which environmental and social labels are trustworthy and ambitious.
 Siegelklarheit helps consumers in Germany understand and compare labels.
 And for anyone who wants to learn more, Siegelklarheit offers a detailed overview of the criteria and the methodology of the assessment.
 With the Siegelklarheit app, the information can be accessed while out shopping by simply scanning the product label.